 Rub The Bread With Garlic: Grab a garlic clove and rub the toasted slices of bread after they come out of the oven.
 You’ll want to do this while the bread is still warm so that the garlic infuses into the toasted bread.

-Top With The Fresh Grated Tomato: Spoon the grated tomato on top of each slice of bread and serve!
+Top With The Fresh Grated Tomato: Spoon the grated tomato on top of each slice of bread and serve with grated parmesan cheese on top.
+Optional and not traditional, but we love the flavor that a good, nutty parmesan cheese adds to this appetizer.

-What Are Some Other Ways To Garnish This Tomato Bread Appetizer?
+What Are Some Other Ways To Garnish Tomato Bread?

 Traditionally, Pan Con Tomate is just finished with salt and fresh cracked black pepper and maybe a drizzle of good olive oil.
 But we do love out garnishes, so we topped ours with grated parmesan cheese and fresh basil.